ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-smart-contracts.md

 The {{site.data.keyword.blockchainfull_notm}} console manages the *deployment* of smart contracts rather than development.
 If you are interested in developing smart contracts, you can get started using tutorials provided by the Hyperledger Fabric community and tooling provided by {{site.data.keyword.IBM_notm}}.

 - To learn how smart contracts can be used to conduct transactions among multiple parties, see the [Developing applications topic](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/developing_applications.html){: external} in the Hyperledger Fabric documentation.
 - When you are ready to start building smart contracts, you can use the [{{site.data.keyword.blockchainfull_notm}} Visual Studio code extension](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform){: external} to start building your own smart contract project.
-You can also use that extension to <blockchain-sw>[connect directly to your network from Visual Studio Code](/docs/blockchain-sw?topic=blockchain-sw-ibp-console-app#ibp-console-app-vscode)</blockchain-sw> and explore the inline tutorials.
+You can also use that extension to [connect directly to your network from Visual Studio Code](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-app#ibp-console-app-vscode) and explore the inline tutorials.
 - For a quick tutorial on developing smart contracts, see [Develop a smart contract with the IBM Blockchain Platform VS Code extension](https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/){: external}.
 - For a more in-depth end-to-end tutorial about using an application to interact with smart contracts, see [Hyperledger Fabric Commercial Paper tutorial](https://hyperledger-fabric.readthedocs.io/en/release-1.4/tutorial/commercial_paper.html){: external}.
 - To learn about how to incorporate access control mechanisms into your smart contract, see [Chaincode for Developers](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4ade.html#chaincode-access-control){: external}.